PPS-22-Scooby/pps-22-scooby.github.io/Writerside/topics/In-Depth-Design.md

 ### Scraper
 A [Scraper](Scraper.md) is an actor responsible for extracting data from a web page.
-It receives a document from a crawler, extracts the relevant information, and sends the results to an exporter.
+It receives a document from a crawler, extracts the relevant information, and sends the results to one or more exporters.

 ```plantuml
 @startuml Scraper